-Research and development expenses consist primarily of costs incurred for our research activities, including our discovery efforts and the preclinical and clinical development of our current and potential future product candidates, and include:
+Research and development expenses consist primarily of costs incurred for our research activities, including our discovery efforts and the development of our product candidates, and include:

-- salaries, benefits and other related costs, including stock-based compensation expense, for personnel engaged in research and development functions; - expenses incurred under agreements with third parties, including CROs that conduct research, preclinical and clinical activities on our behalf, as well as contract manufacturing organizations, or CMOs, that manufacture drug product for use in our preclinical studies and clinical trials: - license fees incurred in connection with license agreements: - research and development supplies and services expenses; - facility-related expenses, which include direct depreciation costs and allocated expenses for rent and maintenance of facilities and other operating costs; - cost of outside consultants, including their fees and related travel expenses, engaged in research and development functions; - · expenses related to regulatory affairs; and - · fees related to our scientific advisory board.
+- salaries, benefits and other related costs, including stock-based compensation expense, for personnel engaged in research and development functions; - expenses incurred under agreements with third parties, including CROs that conduct research, preclinical and clinical activities on our behalf, as well as contract manufacturing organizations, or CMOs, that manufacture drug product for use in our preclinical studies and clinical trials; - license fees incurred in connection with license agreements; - research and development supplies and services expenses;

+- facility-related expenses, which include direct depreciation costs and allocated expenses for rent and maintenance of facilities and other operating costs; - cost of outside consultants, including their fees and related travel expenses, engaged in research and development functions; - expenses related to regulatory affairs; and - fees related to our scientific advisory board.

 We expense research and development costs as incurred.
 Costs for external development activities are recognized based on an evaluation of the progress to completion of specific tasks using information provided to us by our vendors.
 Payments for these activities are based on the terms of the individual agreements, which may differ from the pattern of costs incurred, and are reflected in our condensed consolidated financial statements as prepaid or accrued research and development expenses.
 Nonrefundable advance payments for goods or services to be received in the future for use in research and development activities are recorded as prepaid expenses and expensed as the related goods are delivered or the services are performed.

 Research and development activities are central to our business model.
-We expect that our research and development expenses will continue to increase for the foreseeable future as we continue ongoing and initiate new clinical trials for our product candidates and continue to discover and develop additional product candidates.
-We expect research and development expenses to fluctuate from quarter to quarter depending on the timing of clinical trial activities, clinical manufacturing and other development activities.
+We expect that our research and development expenses will continue to increase for the foreseeable future as we initiate clinical trials for our product candidates and continue to discover and develop additional product candidates.
 If any of our product candidates enter into later stages of clinical development, they will generally have higher development costs than those in earlier stages of clinical development, primarily due to the increased size and duration of later-stage clinical trials.
 There are numerous factors associated with the successful commercialization of any product candidates we may develop in the future, including future trial design and various regulatory requirements, many of which cannot be determined with accuracy at this time based on our stage of development.
 Additionally, future commercial and regulatory factors beyond our control will impact our clinical development program and plans.